If the names Lizzie Borden or Count Dracula give your spine a few pleasant tingles, you may be part of the growing trend known as ghost tourism.

 Scared behind bars: haunted prisons and captive in the asylum

 All kinds of places can be haunted, but prisons make a popular choice for ghostly beings.
-Particularly before the days of more humane treatment of prisoners, many horrible and unexplained deaths happened within their walls.
+Particularly before society began treating prisoners more humanely, many horrible and unexplained deaths happened within prison walls.
 Here are some of the more famous "haunted institutions".

 - Alcatraz Island, home of a federal penitentiary where some of America’s worst criminals were imprisoned, has always been rumored as haunted.
-In fact, the Natives thought the island was cursed before the prison was built in 1934.
+In fact, Native Americans thought the island was cursed well before the prison was built in 1934.

 - The Eastern State Penitentiary in Philadelphia (the city of “brotherly love”) was the first to use solitary confinement on prisoners, which often led to insanity.
 You might hear all kinds of eerie sounds, from cackling to footsteps to whispers if you visit.

 - Although perfectly friendly during daylight hours, the Tower of London has a history of torture and executions.
-You might see the headless body of Anne Boleyn, ordered to die by her husband King Henry VIII.
+You might see the headless body of Anne Boleyn floating by, ordered to die by her husband King Henry VIII.

-Next to prisons, hospitals and asylums house many paranormal beings.
-Whether deaths were natural or the result of gruesome “treatments,” the ghosts that inhabit these abandoned buildings don't seem to want to leave.
+Next to prisons, hospitals and asylums house many paranormal phenomena.
+Whether their deaths were natural or the result of gruesome “treatments,” the ghosts that inhabit these abandoned buildings don't seem to want to leave.